I-Cord Knit Tool: Everything You Need To Know

 Can I make my own?

 YES, with polymer clay and 3 (or more) knitting machine needles!
-During one of my monthly YouTube lives, I walked through the process of crafting your very own I-Cord tool in realtime.
+During one of my monthly YouTube lives, I walked through the process of crafting your very own I-Cord tool in real-time.
 Check out my supplies list, step-by-step instructions, and handy tips to create this super useful knitting accessory.

 I-Cord Tool Supplies (affiliate links)